Cisco ACI Network Policy Mode on Read/No Access VMware Cloud

 Virtual Distributed Switch Considerations

-For Avi Service Engines hosted on VMware infrastructure with read or no access mode in an ACI fabric network, it is recommended to have a virtual distributed switch (vDS) which is not integrated with ACI.
 In this design or deployment mode, the ESXi hosts are declared as external routed devices in APIC, so Avi Service Engines can peer up with the ACI fabric to exchange virtual service routes.
-You can either use the existing or the new vDS which is not integrated as Virtual Machine Manager (VMM) domain in APIC for Avi SE interfaces.
+You can either use the existing or a new vDS for Avi SE interfaces.

 Avi Service Engine Routing Considerations